Jacob12138xieyuan/graph-problem/README.md

 [[1,1,0], <br>
  [1,1,0],<br>
  [0,0,1]]<br>
+Adjacency list using matrix in undirectional graph, it is symetric.<br>
 Output: 2<br>
 Explanation:The 0th and 1st students are direct friends, so they are in a friend circle.
 The 2nd student himself is in a friend circle.
 So return 2.